-General fund resources derive primarily from PIT, sales tax and corporate income tax.
-The former two are particularly important, with an estimated 58% of tax revenues from PIT and another 24% from sales tax in fiscal 2019.
-The PIT is levied at flat rates based on type of income, with a 5.1% rate currently applicable to most categories.
-Under current law the Commonwealth has been gradually lowering the PIT rate to 5%, from a previous level of 5.3%, in 0.05% increments based on a statutory mechanism incorporating Boston-area inflation and baseline revenue growth; no reduction was triggered as of Jan.
-1, 2018, although the Commonwealth forecasts that a 0.05% reduction will be triggered as of Jan.
-1, 2019.
-Revenues are economically sensitive, particularly PIT receipts from capital gains; receipts from judgments and settlements have also been a source of volatility.
+General fund resources derive primarily from individual income, sales and corporate income taxes.
+The former two are particularly important, with an estimated 58% of tax revenues from individual income taxes and another 23% from sales taxes in fiscal 2019.
+The individual income tax is levied at flat rates based on type of income, with a 5.05% rate currently applicable to most categories.
+Under current law, the Commonwealth has been gradually lowering the rate to 5%, from a previous level of 5.3%, in 0.05% increments based on a statutory mechanism incorporating Boston-area inflation and baseline revenue growth.
+A 0.05% reduction was triggered as of Jan.
+1, 2019, and the final 0.05% reduction is forecast to be triggered as of Jan, 1, 2020.
+Revenues are economically sensitive, particularly individual income tax receipts from capital gains and receipts from judgments and settlements.
+Consistent with the experience of many other states, individual income tax collection trends have also been affected by federal tax law changes, most recently those associated with the December 2017 Tax Cut and Jobs Act (TCJA).